-It was while she and her husband were expecting their second child that Ms. Wheeler-Mains realized that they would need another income to support their growing family.
+While she and her husband were expecting their second child, Ms. Wheeler-Mains realized that they would need another income to support their growing family.
 In 1956, at the age of 22, she joined Avon as a representative and began selling their products door to door.
-An outgoing and engaging individual, she was a natural when it came to selling products, which have included everything from cosmetics and jewelry to household items, clothing and accessories over the years.
-Ms. Wheeler-Mains also notes that her deep and abiding love of people has allowed her to flourish as well, since she is meeting new people all the time as a representative.
+An outgoing and engaging individual, she was a natural when it came to selling products, which have included everything from cosmetics, to jewelry, to household items, to clothing and accessories.
+Ms. Wheeler-Mains also notes that her deep and abiding love of people has allowed her to flourish as well, since she meets new people all the time as a representative.

-An accomplished writer as well, Ms. Wheeler-Mains is a member of the Athens Writers Association, through which she has many essays and poems collected in their 2002 book “Pickin’ Fleas: Writers Grooming Writers,” and has composed a variety of songs and other music.
+An accomplished writer, Ms. Wheeler-Mains is a member of the Athens Writers Association, through which she has many essays and poems collected in their 2002 book “Pickin’ Fleas: Writers Grooming Writers,” and has composed a variety of songs and other music.
 Additionally, she has been very involved in her local community and served on the cancer board.
-Since 1971, she has been active with Hope for Humanity Inc. and has spent time in a number of roles with her local Seventh-Day Adventist Church, including communications secretary, personal ministry member and pianist.
+Since 1971, she has been active with Hope for Humanity Inc. and has spent time in several roles with her local Seventh-Day Adventist Church, including communications secretary, personal ministry member and pianist.
 In her free time, Ms. Wheeler-Mains has cultivated her hobbies of playing the piano and singing alto, which she does with various singing groups and at nursing homes.

-Born in Mount Kisco, New York, Ms. Wheeler-Mains was married to her late husband, Charles, for many happy years.
-Together they are the proud parents of three children, two daughters and one son.
-While her son, Loren, has sadly passed, her daughters are today accomplished professionals in their own fields.
+Born in Mount Kisco, New York, Ms. Wheeler-Mains was married to her late husband, Charles, a police communications officer, for many happy years.
+Together, they are the proud parents of three children: two daughters and one son.
+While her son, Loren, a photo journalist, has sadly passed, her daughters are today accomplished professionals in their own fields.
 Sherry is the owner and operator of a flower shop and Wendy is a registered dietician.
-Her family has grown to include six grandchildren, Tyler Mains, Jeremy Windland, Crystal Windland Kennedy, Ronni Sayre, Jimmy Riley and Skyla McGee Robinson; nine great-grandchildren; five great-great-grandchildren; her brother George Gross, a school teacher in Philadelphia; and her sister Audrey Reed, a television consultant and author in California.
+Her family has grown to include six grandchildren, Tyler Mains, Jeremy Windland, Crystal Windland Kennedy, Ronni Sayre, Jimmy Riley and Skyla McGee Robinson; nine great-grandchildren; five great-great-grandchildren; her brother George Gross, a schoolteacher in Philadelphia; and her sister Audrey Reed, a television consultant and author in California.